cferdinandi/houdini/README.md

 You can also call the Houdini toggle event in your own scripts:

 	houdini.toggleContent(
-		toggle, // Node that toggles the expand and collapse action. ex. querySelector('#toggle') contentID, // The ID of the content area to expand or collapse. ex. '#content' options, // Classes and callbacks.
+		toggle, // Node that toggles the expand and collapse action. ex. document.querySelector('#toggle') contentID, // The ID of the content area to expand or collapse. ex. '#content' options, // Classes and callbacks.
 Same options as those passed into the init() function. event // Optional, if a DOM event was triggered.